 Depending on how you manage your trades, you may also want a record for tax purposes.
 You can trade tax-free in the UK using spread-betting accounts.
 But if you trade full time for a living, then it is deemed to be your main source of income and therefore is taxable.
 Few people mention that when they are selling you a course…

-This might be a weird addition to a post telling you to do a bunch of stuff, but at the end of the day your success is all down to you.
+This might be a weird addition to a list of Successful Trading Tips telling you to do a bunch of stuff, but at the end of the day your success is all down to you.